The Parish Council is a corporate body, a legal entity separate from that of its members. Its decisions are the responsibility of the whole body.

 Sutton Parish Clerk and RFO

-The administration of the Council is managed by the Parish Clerk, who is a paid employee acting in a combined statutory role as secretary and treasurer of the council.
+The administration of the Council is managed by the Parish Clerk, who is a paid employee acting in a combined statutory role as Proper Officer and Responsible Financial Officer of the council.

 The necessary financial monitoring and reporting are the Clerk’s responsibility, and in this role the clerk is known as the “Responsible Financial Officer” (RFO) of the Council.
 The clerk is also the “Proper Officer” of the Council.
 They “enact” (cause to happen) the decisions of the Council, and they receive official correspondence and issue correspondence on the instructions of the Council.